A la luz de la sombra, 2013

 The video is mostly text; compiled from conversations I had every week, over a month, and over Facebook Message with Edward.
 The text expresses the artist’s frustrations with the dominican art industry, the lack of educational opportunities, and the lack of economical support for artist, while it expose Edward Salcedo as the artist in the periphery and the autor of this piece as the privileged and that who assigns the labels.

 The video looks forward to blur the boundaries between the center and the periphery by exposing the artist as been part of both.

-The only images in the video/documentary come from videos taken by Salcedo, of his surroundings; his interest in the landscape and the peasants.
-He records with his blackberry, giving us a low-fi videos.
+The only images in the video/documentary come from videos taken by Salcedo with his blackberry which gives us a low-fi images.

 The museum label and the video speak for Edward in the same way Edward speaks for the peasant.

 In the photograph and the painting the subjects are not aware of the camera, which makes them incapable of talking about their condition; giving the artist the opportunity to speak for them.
 Because their gaze are fixed to the land not society, the artist is the one assigning the ‘marginalised’ label.